 - If necessary, try dissolving a tablespoon of salt into a 1/2 cup of vinegar…making a paste.
 Use a wet paper towel and wipe on for a minute, then wash off with soapy water.
 Make sure to dry the pan well so that it doesn’t spot.

 - Tomato paste is another way to clean copper, but personally I’ve never had much luck with it.
-I like THIS CLEANER and will link some additional products below.
+I like THIS CLEANER and it’s expensive but you want to protect your investment.

 Where To Buy Copper Pots & Pans

 - I got lucky on a recent trip to France and found an entire set of old copper at a country brocante (thrift store).
 While sometimes you can find copper cookware in American thrift shops, check for quality first.
 The pot (or pan) should be very heavy and feel substantial in your hands.
 Look for a maker’s mark such as Mauveil or other European makers.
 I’ll list a few resources below.

 The set of copper pots and pans that I purchased in France needs to be retinned.
 I’ve read good things about East Coast Tinning and will be sending them there…unless I decide to sell the set.